katysovas/Drag-Drop-Website/README.md

 The Good Things:

 - The templates are pre-compiled for CDN cashing
-- Instead of talking to DB after each change, I manipulate with the localstorage.
-We save to DB on exit, switching pages or enabling Autosave mode.
+- Using cache to save some DB calls

 The Bad Things: